 Klondike features seven columns where individuals deal cards with one facing up, which is usually the last card.
 Cards in a column should be the number of that column.
 For instance, column seven should have seven cards, six face downs, and one facing up.
 Players aim at building four piles with cards starting from Ace to King.

-The game also has several variations, which all depend on how many decks a player uses and its layout when starting this game.
-Variants include Open Spider, Wasp, Black Widow, Scorpion Solitaire, Spiderette, etc.
+Spider Solitaire also offers several variations, which depend on the number of decks used and the layout at the start of the game.
+Variants include Open Spider, Wasp, Black Widow, Scorpion Solitaire, Spiderette, and more.

 It is very different from other solitaire versions.
 Players deal with face-up cards in this game and are given free cells to store their reserve cards.
 FreeCell has the highest winnability rate.
 If you play your cards right, you’ll find yourself winning most of the games.
 In fact, the chances of encountering an unsolvable game are 8/1000000.
 Yet other games have a rough estimate of 10-30%.